Facebook Involved in 32% of Cyber-bullying Cases in UK

 Out of these, the police stepped into nearly 6,300 cyber-bullying incidents.

-While Facebook was involved in 32.5 percent of these cases in 2016, Twitter accounted for just 0.9 percent of cases -- despite having a market share of five percent of social media use in Britain.
+While Facebook was involved in 32.5% of these cases in 2016, Twitter accounted for just 0.9% of cases -- despite having a market share of 5% of social media use in Britain.

 "We take people's safety very seriously on Facebook.
 However, if people feel that they could be in genuine harm we would urge them to contact the police as well," a Facebook spokesman was quoted as saying.